Karlheinz Weinberger: Work

 As early as 1948, Weinberger made contact with the gay magazine Der Kreis, where he used the pseudonym “Jim”.
 At the parties of the district subscribers, he showed off his musical talent and was the “house photographer”.
 From September 1952 to 1965 his photographs were an integral part of the circle.
 With around 80 photos published, he had a significant impact on homosexual aesthetics until the end of the magazine in 1967 and its successor magazine Club68.
 The photographs, which Weinberger published under the pseudonym “Jim”, mainly show workers and evoke the homoeroticism of simple men.

-From 1958 Weinberger began photographing the hooligan scene in Zurich.
+From 1958 Weinberger began photographing the hooligan scene in Zürich.
 He was also interested in rockers and tattooed people.
 Weinberger was one of the first photographers to get permission to document the Hells Angels' local offshoot.
 Between 1964 and 1976 Weinberger also worked as a freelancer for various sports magazines and specialized in sports reports.

-Weinberger took part in various group exhibitions in Zurich, Italy, Israel, Canada and the USA.
-The photo gallery of the Migros Club School in Zurich showed a first solo exhibition in 1980 under the title "The hooligans 1955-1960: 25 years ago, when Zurich became hooligans".
-His homoerotic photographs were presented to a wider audience for the first time in 2000 in the exhibition “Half-strong: Photographs by Karlheinz Weinberger” at the Zurich Museum of Design, and his pseudonym was dissolved.
+Weinberger took part in various group exhibitions in Zürich, Italy, Israel, Canada and the USA.
+The photo gallery of the Migros Club School in Zürich showed a first solo exhibition in 1980 under the title "The hooligans 1955-1960: 25 years ago, when Zürich became hooligans".
+His homoerotic photographs were presented to a wider audience for the first time in 2000 in the exhibition “Half-strong: Photographs by Karlheinz Weinberger” at the Zürich Museum of Design, and his pseudonym was dissolved.

 Weinberger has taken part in various international photo competitions since 1963 and in 1968 won a prize in the "50 years of NIVON Holland" competition.

-Weinberger's estate is kept in the Swiss Social Archives in Zurich.
+Weinberger's estate is kept in the Swiss Social Archives in Zürich.